 City and town centres, urban residential and rural safe speeds programme.

-That amounts to more than a 70% increase since 2014 or over three times the rate of the rest of New Zealand.
+In 2018 Auckland's speed related fatalities made up 14% of all NZ speed related fatalities.
 These are not just numbers but represent our people, our whānau and our communities, whose lives have forever changed and been devastated due to road trauma.

 We are working closely with all our partners including the NZ Transport Agency (NZTA) and NZ Police to make our roads safe for everybody.
 We want to move towards a more “forgiving” road network, where a mistake made by a driver or road user does not lead to devastating consequences.
 We are also moving away from the “blame the driver/road user” attitude towards solutions where death and serious injury do not occur in the event of a crash.
 This is moving towards a Vision Zero approach.